 4. Is there an online resource I can use to identify a prescription drug?

-Yes, you can use the Medical University of South Carolina drug and pill identifier to search for the name of a tablet or capsule with a specific color, shape, and/or marking.
-You can search for a picture of a particular drug using this Express Scripts database for consumers.
+Yes, you can use the National Library of Medicine's Pillbox or the Medical University of South Carolina drug and pill identifier to search for the name of a tablet or capsule with a specific color, shape, and/or marking.

 5. Is there an online drug interaction tool available?

-Yes, this Express Scripts database for consumers can help you determine if the drugs (and/or dietary supplements) you are taking interact with each other.
+Yes, Express Scripts can help you determine if the drugs (and/or dietary supplements) you are taking interact with each other.
 Information is for your education only and should be discussed with your doctor or pharmacist before any changes are made.

 6. Is it illegal to buy prescription drugs online?

 No, buying prescription drugs online is not illegal.
 It is important, however, to be careful and to know your online source when doing so.
 Refer to the FDA's Consumer Safety Guide before buying prescription drugs online and have your state board of pharmacy verify you are buying from a state-licensed pharmacy located in the United States.
-You can find a list of state boards of pharmacy as well as information about counterfeit drugs on the National Association of Boards of Pharmacy website.
+You can find a list of state boards of pharmacy as well as information about counterfeit drugs at the National Association of Boards of Pharmacy.